quatico-solutions/websmith/docs/write-your-own-addon.md

 // ./addons/example-generator/addon.ts
 ```

+### Important Note

+- The `Generator` is executed before all other Addon types and before the actual compilation.
+- The `Generator` is executed once per file, not once per target.
+- The `Generator` consumes the unmodified source file, regardless of how many other generators are executed before.
+- The `Generator` can add new input files to the compilation process, using the `ctx.addInputFile()` method.

 ## Implement a Processor

 `Processors` are executed **per file** before the TypeScript compilation step and allow you to alter all aspects of the code. `Processors` are in required in particular to add or remove imports, functions or dependencies on other modules.
 While this in theory can be done in `Transformers`, the TypeScript compilation will not be able to resolve such changes anymore yielding failing code when adding module dependencies and incorrect D.TS output files.